Manitoba Provincial Road 221

-Provincial Road 221 (PR 221) is a provincial road in the Rural Municipality of Rosser, Manitoba, Canada.
-It runs northwest, from the junction of CentrePort Canada Way (PTH 190) and Sturgeon Road (near R.M.'s boundary with the City of Winnipeg) to the community of Marquette, alongside the main Canadian Pacific Railway line.
+Provincial Road 221 (PR 221) is a provincial road lying mostly in the Rural Municipality of Rosser, Manitoba, Canada.
+It runs northwest, from the junction of CentrePort Canada Way (PTH 190) and Sturgeon Road (near RM's boundary with the city of Winnipeg) to the community of Marquette, alongside the main Canadian Pacific Railway line.
 PR 221 and the rail line share a grade-separated crossing at the Perimeter Highway (PTH 101).